elukuro/goheru-markdown-blog-react/src/article/18-clean-code-tips-2-function.md

 ```

-## Add default arguments for extra save
+## Add default arguments for extra safety

-Default argument can prevent your function from returning `undefined` , actually you can do short-circuiting as well but default argument is more cleaner
+Default arguments can prevent ur function from returning `undefined` and getting an error.
+Technically you can perform short-circuiting to prevent this from happening but using default arguments is a better way to solve that problem.

 ```
 // ❌ Don't